-It is a story of Tony (James Fox), a wealthy aristocrat who hires a lowlife servant Hugo Barrett, played by Dirk Bogarde, who won a BAFTA for his performance.
+It is a story of Tony (James Fox), a wealthy aristocrat who hires a lowlife servant named Hugo Barrett (Dirk Bogarde, who won a BAFTA for his performance).
 Initially, Barrett does well at his job, but the relationship shifts as Barrett manipulates and corrupts Tony and dominates the household.
 Tony attempts a rebellion but in the end, he loses and remains subdued to his manservant for good.

-One of the film's main fortes is its gorgeous B&W cinematography by Douglas Slocombe in the fashion of the early '60s.
-It also touches on the topics of social position vs psychological strength.
+One of the film's main fortes is its gorgeous black-and-white cinematography by Douglas Slocombe.
+It also touches on the topics of social position versus psychological strength.

 - Antagonist Title: Hugo Barrett is a definite villain here.